mountaineerbr/shellChatGPT/README.md

 ## Script Operating Modes

 The `chatgpt.sh` script can be run in various modes by setting **command-line options** at invocation.
-These are summarised bellow.
+These are summarised below.
 <!-- Table Overview -->